 The Rebbe allayed his fears.
 "Don't worry.
-By uttering the words in the shemoneh esrei prayer 'Oseh shalom bimromav... - He Who makes peace in His heavens, He shall make peace amongst us and over all of Israel' - I already accomplished everything that there was to do in this city!"
+By uttering the words in the shemoneh esrei prayer 'Oseh shalom bimromav... - He Who makes peace amongst us and over all of Israel' - I already accomplished everything that there was to do in this city!"